Intrinsic construction of invariant functions on simple Lie algebras: Introduction

 We present our basic setup and compution techniques in Section 2.
 In Section 3, we present our algorithms in the proofs of the two parts of our main Theorem \ref{main} together with several propositions.
 In part (i), our algorithm for constructing $r_2^{-1}$ lifts the values of the invariant functions from the slice $\e+\fs$ to $\e+\fb$ and then to the Cartan subalgebra $\fh$.
 In Proposition \ref{weyl inv}, we prove the Weyl invariance of the resulted function on $\fh$.
 In part (ii), we present the similar algorithm for constructing $r_1^{-1}$ to define the invariant functions on $\fg$.
 The complexity of this step is much bigger than the previous step, and to a large extent accounts for the difficulty in getting the invariant functions on the whole Lie algebra.
 In Section 4, we outline how the author has implemented the algorithm on the software Maple.

 Because of the special roles played by exceptional Lie algebras in mathematics and physics, we expect our algorithm and the explicit invariant functions it produces to have applications in a range of areas such as integrable systems and higher Casimir operators.
+For example, to get all the first integrals for a full Toda flow \cite{GS} on an exceptional Lie algebra, one needs certain portions of such explicit invariant functions.

 {\bf Acknowledgment.} The author thanks Ian Anderson for help with Maple and Luen-Chau Li for interest in this work.
+He also thanks the referee for suggestions which improve the exposition of the paper.